Salaries in Denmark – How Much Money Can You Earn?

 The so-called skilled workers are generally in high demand and scarce at present time.
 This group includes professions as electricians, carpenters and auto mechanics.
 They have gained significant improvements in salary levels recently compared to highly educated as well as unskilled workers.
 One reason for this scarcity is that many school students choose long university educations instead of the shorter ones to become a skilled worker.

-The issue of scarcity (or problem from employers perspective) also applies to groups employed in the public sector.
-Such as nurses, social and health assistants and kindergarten workers.
+The issue of scarcity (or problem from the employers’ perspective) also applies to groups employed in the public sector.
+Such as nurses, social and health assistants, and kindergarten workers.
 This is beginning to be reflected in salary levels.
-Generally though wages in the public sector are more sticky and adjust more slowly to new circumstances than wages in the private sector.
+Generally, though, wages in the public sector are more sticky and adjust more slowly to new circumstances than wages in the private sector.
 The government has recently extraordinarily lifted the salary levels for some selected groups of public sector employees.
-Finally there is the above mentioned high earning job types IT-specialist, engineers, specialist in pharmaceutical and energy industries etc. where lack of labor is present.
+Finally, there are the above-mentioned high-earning job types IT-specialists, engineers, specialists in pharmaceutical and energy industries, etc., where a lack of labor is present.

 Foreign workers are increasingly the solution to the lack of labor problem.

-Employers increasingly recruit the workers with the relevant skills from other countries when faced with the problem of lack of labor.
+Employers increasingly recruit workers with the relevant skills from other countries when faced with the problem of a lack of labor.
 Mostly within the European Union – where labor can move freely – but increasingly also from countries outside the EU.
-And so foreign workforce account for a steady increasing part of the workforce.
-As of 2023 there were 318.000 full time employees from other countries.
-This amounts to 15% of the total number of full time employed persons in Denmark and contributes 12% of GDP.
+And so the foreign workforce accounts for a steadily increasing part of the workforce.
+As of 2023, there were 318,000 full-time employees from other countries.
+This amounts to 15% of the total number of full-time employed persons in Denmark and contributes 12% of GDP.

 Foreign recruitment is facilitated and supported by the government through legislation and tax schemes such as the Expatriate Tax Scheme.

-Lack of labor and scarcity is important in some professions and skill types.
-For professions with high education levels this applies for IT-specialists, engineers, finance and management consultants, and professionals in the pharmaceutical and energy industries.
+Lack of labor and scarcity are important in some professions and skill types.
+For professions with high education levels, this applies to IT-specialists, engineers, finance and management consultants, and professionals in the pharmaceutical and energy industries.
 The result in practice has been higher salaries for these types of jobs.
 Scarcity is also present among skilled workers in the private sector.
 And resulted in increased salary levels for this group relative to other groups of employees.
-In the public sector there is a lack of workers in professions such as nurses, social and health assistants plus pedagogues
+In the public sector, there is a lack of workers in professions such as nurses, social and health assistants, plus pedagogues

-Foreign workforce is therefore increasingly important for employers in the recruitment process.
-And by now workers coming from other countries constitute around 15% of the total of full-time employed workers in Denmark.
+The foreign workforce is therefore increasingly important for employers in the recruitment process.
+And by now, workers coming from other countries constitute around 15% of the total of full-time employed workers in Denmark.

 author avatar